MCLDG/supply-chain-eth/README.md

 npm install openzeppelin-solidity
 ```

-Deploy the MicrobatchToken smart contract.
+Deploy the TradeItemContract smart contract.

 Use truffle to test it: